ilovenature10/fll/README.md

 2. 👁️ Uses AI to find artifacts (coins, pottery, swords, bones, etc.)
 3. ✍️ Writes a presentation script
 4. 🔊 Creates audio narration (30-40 seconds)
 5. 🎨 Makes a web page with photos and audio
+6. We are also printing a table of artifacts

 ## Quick Start